 What to do in half a day

 If you're looking at spending the morning or afternoon in our beautiful port village, there are many wonderful things that will keep you occupied.
-Because Lyttelton is geographically constrained, everything is within walking distance, however bare in mind, some areas are steep.
+Because Lyttelton is geographically constrained, everything is within walking distance; however bear in mind, some areas are steep.

-2. Then head through the Baden Norris Reserve onto Sumner road and up to the Lyttelton Timeball.
+- Then head through the Baden Norris Reserve onto Sumner road and up to the Lyttelton Timeball.
 Our Timeball Station is one of the few of its kind left in the world.
-The original Timeball Station sustained devasting damage during the Canterbury earthquakes but the site still remains significant to New Zealand's history, with a rebuilt tower using the same stonework from the original building.
+The original Timeball Station sustained devastating damage during the Canterbury earthquakes but the site still remains significant to New Zealand's history, with a rebuilt tower using the same stonework from the original building.

-4. Returning to Oxford street, turn left and cross the road into Winchester Street to view a beautiful heritage building, which will be on your left.
-Number 3 Winchester Street ("Teynham") is a private home, however you can enjoy the beautiful garden and admire the home from the street.
+- Returning to Oxford street, turn left and cross the road into Winchester Street to view a beautiful heritage building, which will be on your left.
+Number 3 Winchester Street Teynham is a private home; however you can enjoy the beautiful garden and admire the home from the street.
 The house illustrates the way of life for the colonial settlers to the region.
 It has been restored following the earthquakes in near original form.

 - Continue walking down Winchester Street until you get to St Saviours Holy Trinity, a historic site with plenty of stories to tell.